apache/carbondata/docs/useful-tips-on-carbondata.md

  - **Columns of incremental character should be re-arranged at the end of dimensions**

-  Consider the following scenario where data is loaded each day and the begin_time is incremental for each load, it is suggested to put begin_time at the end of dimensions.
+  Consider the following scenario where data is loaded each day and the begin_time is incremental for each load, it is suggested to put begin_time at the end of dimensions in the properties of sort_column.
   Incremental values are efficient in using min/max index.
+For example the column BEGIN_TIME is incremental.
 The create table command can be modified as below :

   ```
   create table carbondata_table(
+    BEGIN_TIME bigint,
+    msisdn String,
+    HOST String,
     Dime_1 String,
-    HOST String,
-    MSISDN String,
-    counter_1 double,
+    counter_1, Decimal
     counter_2 double,
-    BEGIN_TIME bigint,
-    END_TIME bigint,
     ...
     counter_100 double
     )STORED BY 'carbondata'
-    TBLPROPERTIES ('SORT_COLUMNS'='Dime_1, HOST, MSISDN')
+    TBLPROPERTIES ('SORT_COLUMNS'='Dime_1, HOST, MSISDN, BEGIN_TIME')
   ```

 ## Configuration for Optimizing Data Loading performance for Massive Data